© Crown copyright 2019

 We are working with the devolved administrations on technical notices and we will continue to do so as plans develop.

 The life sciences sector may also wish to consider other relevant notices, including on Batch testing medicines if there’s no Brexit deal, Submitting regulatory information on medical products if there’s no Brexit deal.
-Other relevant notices will be signposted as they are published.

 Under the current EU membership, the UK is integrated in the EU medicines regulatory network (EMRN), including the European Medicines Agency (EMA).